HuangJunye/Qiskit-Hackathon-Guide/1 Planning/Planning.md

 After signing legal agreement, the date is more clear.
 The date should be 4-6 weeks after signing legal agreement.

-Suggestion: start contact at least 3 months in advance.
+Suggestion: start contact at least 3 months in advance and plan ahead to account for unexpected delays!

-## Branding
-Event name: Qiskit Hackathon @ (City or University)
-Example: Qiskit Hackathon @ SG

-## Topics
+## Theme
+Good hackathons usually have a theme.
+If this is one of the first quantum hackathons in your city, the them can just be "quantum".
+You can also choose to focus on one of these topics:
 - quantum games
 - quantum machine learning
 - quantum chemistry
 - quantum algorithms
 - quantum applications

-### Organising Committee
-roles
-- logistics (food, venue)
-- marketing (communication)
-- social media (photography, twitter, facebook, medium)

-Social Media
-Hashtag: #qiskithackathon + university/city or just #qiskithackathon Example #qiskithackathonsg for Qiskit Hackathon @ Singapore

-### Legal Agreement
-you need sign legal agreement with qiskit in order to receive swag and prizes provided by qiskit.

 ## Participants
+### Number of participant
-The first thing you need to decide is the number of participants.
+One of the first thing you need to decide in the planning is the target number of participants.
 In the university level, 20-50 people is a reasonable size.
 You can think in terms of number of teams.
-A team consist of 3-5 people, with 4 people on average.
-Example, 40 people means about 10 teams.
-You should also take into account that there will always 10-20% people decide not to go in the last minute.
+For Qiskit Hackathons, a team consists of 3-5 people, with 4 people on average.
+For examples, 40 participants mean about 10 teams.
+You should also take into account that there will always be 20 to 30% people deciding not to turn up at the end.

+There are many factors you need to consider to determine the number of participants: size of the venue, number of coaches, time in the schedule for idea pitching and final pitching, budget for booking the venue and ordering food.

+Suggestion: keep the hackathon small and sweet.
+A rule of thumb: number of participant < 8 * number of coaches.
+That is based on the fact that each coach can only help two teams on average to maximize the experience of participants.
+If you can't find enough of coaches, keep the number of particiapnts small.

+### Participant mixture
-From past hackathons, we found out a diverse participants pool produce meaningful interactions and learning.
-There are the backgrounds of usual qiskit hackathon participants: physicists, chemists, artists, software developer, game developer, tech enthusiasts.
+If the hackathon is themed, you should invite or target the participant mixture accordingly.
+In general, from past hackathons experience, we found that a diverse participants pool produces meaningful interactions and learning.
+These are the backgrounds of usual qiskit hackathon participants:
+- scientists: physicists, chemists, biologists, engineers
+- developers: software, game, web, etc.
+- designers: art, UI/UX
+- domain experts: finance, machine learning, chemists, etc.

 How to select participants?
 1. first come first serve